dcsil/rails-tutorial/sections/0_introduction.md

 We will use both for the JS in our app.

+Yarn is an alternative package manager for JavaScript.
+It is a bit like NPM.
+Rails uses this.

 # Action Items

 1. If you are on Mac, run `brew list ruby`.
 If Ruby is installed via Homebrew, run `brew uninstall ruby`.
 This will conflict with Rbenv.
 1. [Install Rbenv](https://github.com/rbenv/rbenv#installation)
 1. Install Ruby 3.0.2: Assuming you have Rbenv installed, run `rbenv install 3.0.2`.
+1. Run `rbenv rehash` to make sure the new version is loaded.
 1. Run `rbenv global 3.0.2` to set the version of Ruby to use.
 This will set the default Ruby version to 3.0.2 and will be the default version used from now on unless overridden with a local `.ruby-version` file.
 1. Install Bundler: Assuming you have Ruby 3.0.2 installed, run `gem install bundler`.
 1. Install [Nodenv](https://github.com/nodenv/nodenv#installation)
 1. Install a recent version of Node.js: Run `nodenv install 16.6.1`.
 1. Set it globally: Run `nodenv global 16.6.1`.
+1. We also need to install [Yarn](https://yarnpkg.com/en/docs/install).
+Run `npm install -g yarn`.
 1. Done!